Februarysn0w/Spider3DSTools/README.md

 Taken from [WinterMute](https://github.com/WinterMute/ROPInstaller) ROP scripts for mset on 4.x and 6.x.
 Dumps memory to sdcard with 9.x spider.
 Currently only 9.x is supported because IFile_Write gadget is not defined for another versions.

+### RegionThree

+Taken from [smealum] (https://github.com/smealum/regionthree) and [yifanlu](https://github.com/yifanlu/Spider3DSTools/wiki/RegionThree-Loading) ROP scripts

+### VCInject

+Special version of LoadCode to run with GB/GBC Virtual Console rom injection by [KazoWAR](http://gbatemp.net/threads/injecting-roms-into-vc-with-only-the-web-browser-sure.379760/).
+URL parameter is passed to the code.bin as rom filename.
+For now only 9.x code.bin is available.

 ### Code (UVLoader Lite)

 A stripped down version of [UVLoader](http://github.com/yifanlu/UVLoader) that